yvonen-s/tw-us-nationid/README.md

 - More specific information re: datasets and commands in `README_CONTENTS.md` and scripts themselves
 ## Scripts
 //TBD, DRAFT

+Six total scripts.
+Script 1 (`translate.py`) should be run first to translate Chinese input files, and Script 6 (`compgraphs.py`) should be run last as it depends on outputs from the previous scripts.
+The rest can be run in-between in any order.
 ### 1. translate.py
 ----
 #### Translating Chinese character data to English text